conniecameron/trova-ricetta/README.md

 # Trova Ricetta

-A simple recipe search application built with Flask and MySQL, designed to help learners find Italian recipes by meal type and ingredients.
+A simple recipe search application built with Flask and MySQL, designed to help users find Italian recipes by meal type and ingredients.

 ## Features